 You must be a person of integrity, working hard from the first day that you step onto the Marist campus.

 You should be involved in activities that show your commitment to helping others.

 You should get experience in a health professions office or clinic so that you are sure that this is the career you should be pursuing.

 Many students coming to Marist and declare themselves pre-med, while others only know that they want to help people.
 Visit ExploreHealthCareers to explore the many ways to be a healthcare provider.

 For specific information about Pre-Health Committee Letters and to obtain forms including the Letter of Recommendation Waiver, Self Evaluation Form and Permission to Start a File please visit the Forms Page.

 For specific information about the type of health professions school in which you are interested, as well as what you should be doing while at Marist to get there, please click on the corresponding link below and look through our Frequently Asked Questions.

-Others (Including Audiology, Chiropractic, Complementary Naturopathic & Alternative Medicine, Genetic Counseling, Nursing, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, Podiatry, Public Health, Speech-Language Pathology, and Sports Medicine)
+Others (Including Chiropractic, Complementary, Naturopathic & Alternative Medicine, Genetic Counseling, Nursing, Occupational Therapy, Optometry, Pharmacy, Physical Therapy, Podiatry, Public Health, and Sports Medicine)